fufexan/typst-tucn-thesis/src/lib.typ

   _authors.set-current-authors(authors)
 }

 /// An abstract section.
-This should appear twice in the thesis regardless of language; first for
-/// the Romanian abstract, then for the English abstract.
+This should appear once in the thesis in Romanian if the thesis was written in an international language, or in English if the thesis was written in Romanian.
 ///
 #let abstract(
   /// The language of this abstract.
 Although it defaults to ```typc auto```, in which case the document's language is used, it's preferable to always set the language explicitly.